-It’s really no wonder Vienna is considered one of Europe’s most beautiful cities.
-This historic capital is known for its Imperial architecture, clean streets, cosy cafes, and rich legacy of art and intellectualism.
+It’s no wonder Vienna is considered one of Europe’s most beautiful cities.
+Austria’s historic capital is known for its Imperial architecture, clean streets, cosy cafes, and rich legacy of art and intellectualism.

-While it’s true that the winter months can drop well below zero, there’s still plenty of exciting activities and events worth visiting the city to see.
-At LetsFlyCheaper, we want your visit to Vienna to be as magical as the city itself, so check out our favorite things to do in VIenna’s wintertime.
+While it’s true the winter months in Austria can drop well below zero, there are plenty of exciting activities and events – a visit to Vienna in winter is as magical as the city itself.

 Go Ice Skating